GH-Zhou/zhou-guiheng-webdev/README.md

 This repository is the working space for the course CS5610 Web Development.

 # Links
-i.
-Link to the hosted environment: https://webdev-summer-1-2017.herokuapp.com ii.
-Link to my project: https://webdev-summer-1-2017.herokuapp.com/project/index.html iii.
-Link to my assignment: https://webdev-summer-1-2017.herokuapp.com/assignment/index.html
+1. Link to the hosted environment: https://webdev-summer-1-2017.herokuapp.com
+1. Link to my project: https://webdev-summer-1-2017.herokuapp.com/project/index.html
+1. Link to my assignment: https://webdev-summer-1-2017.herokuapp.com/assignment/index.html